zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 all a hundred yoshin, exist after all.

-It’s terrible to burn miserably, but it’s hard to get close to it
+It's terrible to burn miserably, but it's hard to get close to it

 The appearance of        with upright hair is a horror of suffering.